 Robert J. Schwartz Memorial Lecture

-The Windward Institute presents two free educational lectures open to the public in the spring and fall of each year: the Fall Community Lecture and Robert J. Schwartz Memorial Lecture in the spring.
-While the lectures are open to the public, registration is required.
+The Windward Institute and The Windward School present two free educational lectures open to the public in the spring and fall of each year: the Fall Community Lecture and Robert J. Schwartz Memorial Lecture in the spring.
+While the lectures are free and open to the public, registration is required.

 The annual Robert J. Schwartz Memorial Lecture was established by Ms. Gail Ross in memory of her husband, Mr. Robert J. Schwartz, a compassionate and dedicated former member of the Board of Trustees who passed away in 1997.
 The lecture in his memory seeks to bring experts in the field of reading and reading disabilities to the School each spring.

 If you are interested in receiving updates about lectures, please sign up for our Lectures Mailing List here.